dwslab/melt/1_index.md

 ### matching-eval
 Contains various tools to evaluate the performance of matchers and to analyze their result.

-### matching-jena
-Contains [Jena-based](https://jena.apache.org/) classes related to matcher development as well as additional services such as caching of source and target ontologies.

 ### matching-jena-matchers
 Contains modularized matchers that can be used to quickly assemble matching systems.
 Note that it is possible to easily chain those matchers building a matching pipeline.

+### matching-jena
+Contains [Jena-based](https://jena.apache.org/) classes related to matcher development as well as additional services such as caching of source and target ontologies.

+### matching-maven-plugin
+Maven plugin for creating a container for the [HOBBIT platform](https://project-hobbit.eu/outcomes/hobbit-platform/).

 ### matching-ml
 The machine learning extension for MELT.
 The ML extension allows communicating with a Python backend.